fracaludo/RankChem/README.md

 pip install -e .
 ```

-Or by installing it directly from Github via pip:
+Tha package can also be installed directly from Github via pip by executing the following command:

 ```bash
 pip install git+https://github.com/fracaludo/RankChem.git
 ```

-#### Imported packages
+#### Required packages

 In order to run the package correctly, the following packages need to be installed using the following commands.
-The package runs on python 3.10 but supports python 3.8 through 3.10.
-It is recommended that dependencies are installed with conda if possible as the performance of the linear algebra backends is generally better than with pip.

 ❗ xtb-python only works for IOS and Linux.
 If you are using Windows, you should install Ubuntu.
 Further information is available on: https://ubuntu.com/desktop/wsl